jttang/SN_Multinomial/README.md

-# Pivotal inference for high-dimensional multinomial data
+Code files for the paper "Pivotal inference for high-dimensional multinomial data"